m3db/m3/site/content/operational_guide/resource_limits.md

     # settings to understand how many datapoints that may actually translate
     # to (e.g. 2 hour blocks for unaggregated data with 30s scrape interval
     # will translate to 240 datapoints per single time series block matched).
     value: 0
     # Lookback sets the time window that this limit is enforced over, every
     # lookback period the global count is reset to zero and when the limit
+    # is reached it will reject any further time series blocks being matched
+    # and read until the lookback period resets.
+    lookback: 15s

+  # If set, will enforce a maximum cap on the bytes read from disk that make up time series objects themselves (not their data).
+  # This limit can be used to ensure queries that match an extremely high volume of series can be limited before even
+  # reading the underlying series data from disk.
+  maxRecentlyQueriedSeriesDiskRead:
+    # Value sets the maximum disk bytes read to make up the time series objects.
+    value: 0
+    # Lookback sets the time window that this limit is enforced over, every
+    # lookback period the global count is reset to zero and when the limit